colduw/xbsky/.github/README.md

 # xbsky
-A simple Bluesky embedder for Telegram and Discord, written in Go
+A simple Bluesky embed fixer for Telegram and Discord, written in Go

 # Usage
 Add an `x` before `bsky.app`, so it becomes `xbsky.app`